frankhale/toby-blazor/README.md

 This is a rewrite of [Toby](https://github.com/frankhale/toby) using C# and Blazor.
 This project is using the server-side hosting model.

-This is a simple YouTube player.
+This is a simple YouTube player for your favorite videos.

 ## Status